openstack/ironic/doc/source/deploy/install-guide.rst

 Configure the Bare Metal service
 ================================

-The `Install and configure components`_ section has been moved to the Bare Metal service Install Guide.
+See the `Install and configure components`_ section in the installation guide for the Bare Metal service.

 .. _`Install and configure components`: http://docs.openstack.org/project-install-guide/baremetal/draft/install-ubuntu.html#install-and-configure-components